 Differences Between Generic vs Brand Name Drugs

-- They must differ in shapes, sizes, flavouring, names and markings (according to Trademark laws) as these properties does not affect how the drugs work.
+- They must differ in shapes, sizes, flavouring, names and markings (according to Trademark laws) as these properties do not affect how the drugs work.

 - The inactive ingredients might be different in generic vs brand name drugs.
 Some people might react to certain dyes used for drug production, hence some companies substitute it.
 However, the active ingredients in both branded and generic medicines must be the same.